rvalitov/zabbix-php-fpm/README.md

 - Zabbix 4.2.5
 - ISPConfig v.3.1.14p2

-Should work with PHP 5.6.x and later, Zabbix 4.x.
-Not tested with Zabbix 3.x and earlier: if it works, please let me know.
+Should work with PHP 5.6.x and later, Zabbix 4.2.x and later.
+Currently the template does not work with Zabbix 4.0.x, see [issue](https://github.com/rvalitov/zabbix-php-fpm/issues/5).
+ Not tested with other versions of Zabbix: if it works, please let me know.